 Office Information Systems

-Office information system (OIS) is used to increase the productivity of employees.
+An office information system (OIS) is used to increase the productivity of employees.
 It helps the employees to perform different tasks using computers and other electronic devices instead of manual work.
 It is also known as office automation.

-Office information system provides the facilities to create and distribute graphics and documents, send messages, schedule appointments, browse the web, and publish web pages.
+The office information system provides the facilities to create and distribute graphics and documents, send messages, schedule appointments, browse the web, and publish web pages.

 Transaction Processing Systems